About Our LHIN

 - The North East Local Health Integration Network (North East LHIN) is one of the largest of 14 LHINs in Ontario, responsible for planning, integrating and funding health care services for more than 565,000 people across an estimated 400,000 square kilometers.

-- From offices in North Bay, Sault Ste.
-Marie, Sudbury and Timmins, we are a provincial crown corporation that ensures the local health care system works when people need it.
+- From offices across Northeastern Ontario, we are a provincial crown corporation that ensures the local health care system works when people need it.

 - The North East LHIN brings close to 150 of our region’s health care partners together – hospitals, community support services, mental health and addictions, community health centres, long-term care homes, and the Community Care Access Centre.